jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2018/08/2018-08-31-reharmonization-ideas-from-greg-howlett.md

 <!-- Aug 31, 2018 08:30:00 AM Philippine Time -->

 [Greg Howlett](http://www.greghowlett.com/default.aspx?affid=5114) is a Christian concert pianist and recording artist.
-I found him while searching for free sheet music online in 2008 or 2009.
+I found him while searching for free sheet music online in 2010 or 2011 (I think).

 I consider Greg's lessons and blog posts on music as gems for self-taught hymn playing pianists like me.
 I have always wondered how musicians create good sounding music, and here he is teaching, using simple and easy to understand words, how to make beautiful music.